miracle-2003/qrmakerdocs/docs/installation.md

 ---
-description: Learn how to install FoodTiger
+description: Learn how to install QR Menu Maker
 ---

 # Installation on Shared Hosting

 ## Requirements

-FoodTiger is a self-hosted web application written in PHP on top of the Laravel 5.8 framework.
-The followings are required to install FoodTiger:
+QR Menu Maker is a self-hosted web application written in PHP on top of the Laravel 5.8 framework.
+The followings are required to install QR Menu Maker:

 * PHP Version: 7.1 or higher
 * MySQL Version: &gt;= 5.x